rordonez/revolut/README.md

 == Design Decisions

-There is one resource `transactions` and one operation using the POST method.
-I had in mind to implementations to do the transfer:
+Making a transfer is a two steps process.
+First, we have to create a transaction.
+To do this, at the begining I had in mind two implementations to create the transfer:

-* First, use an accounts resource and use path variables like: /accounts/0/transfers/1?amount=5.0.
+1) Use an accounts resource and use path variables like: /accounts/0/transfers/1?amount=5.0.
 This approach forces you to have knowledge about the account ids.

-* Second (implemented), make a POST request to transations resource, like this:
+2) Make a POST request to transations resource.
+This is the solution implemented.
+Example:

 ----
 curl -H "Content-Type: application/json" -X POST -d '{"sourceAccount":"0","targetAccount":"1", "amount":5.0}' http://localhost:8080/transactions